IBM/data-governance-insurance-chatbot-app/README.md

 	</script>
 	```

-	Copy this code and paste on the homepage of the portal application.
-The chatbot will be integrated with your portal.
+	This code will later be copied and pasted inside the body tags of `chatbot.html` in the chatbot svc application.
+The chatbot will then be integrated with your portal.
+This step is described during the chatbot-svc deployment.

 Note that this code pattern uses the preview option to ease the process.